jeffreyabr/GoogleMapsToSheets/README.md

 4. Use this API key in your JavaScript code.

 The script is run with a cusom menu on the Google Sheet called Get Place Info.

+There are currently four main functions:

+1. Fetch place data (for anything that does not have a vlue in column E)
+2. Refresh place data for all Google Sheet entries (any differences between data already in a cell and found on Google will be highlighted in yellow).
+3. Set Location Bias
+4. Set Fields to fetch data

 To use this with Google MyMap, you will import your Google Sheet as a layer and choose the address and name columns when asked where to place and how to name your markers.